onzfonz/comp227/src/content/7/en/part7d.md

 it may be a good idea to [separate the configuration](https://webpack.js.org/guides/production/) of the two into their own files.

 Now, if the application is started with the command `npm start` in development mode, it fetches the tasks from the address <http://localhost:3001/tasks>.
-The version bundled with the command `npm run build` uses the external address <> to retrieve the list of tasks.
+The version bundled with the command `npm run build` uses the external address <https://comp227-osvaldo-lab3.onrender.com/api/tasks> to retrieve the list of tasks.

-We can inspect the bundled production version of the application locally by executing the following command in the *build* directory:
+We can inspect the bundled production version of the application locally by executing the following command *from the **build** directory*:

 ```js
 npx static-server
 ```

+Doing this allows us to view the production version.
 By default, the bundled application will be available at <http://localhost:9080>.

 ### Polyfill